AutiHero: Engaging Parents in Creating Personalized, Multi-path Social Narratives for Autistic Children: Introduction

-We conducted a two-week deployment study with 16 parent–child dyads to explore how parents use \sysname{} for creating and reading the stories with their children, and to understand how \sysname{} influences parenting and children's social behavior.
-A total of 218 stories was created, and an average of 4.25 stories was read per day, demonstrating high engagement.
-Quantitative and qualitative findings show that \sysname{} supported parents in guiding social behaviors through stories and adopting constructive caregiving strategies.
-As for children, they also demonstrated increased engagement and positive behavioral changes.
+We conducted a two-week deployment study (\autoref{sec:deployment}) with 16 parent--autistic child dyads to explore how parents use \sysname{} for creating and reading the narratives with their children, and to understand how \sysname{} supports parents' confidence and practices in everyday behavioral guidance and children's social behavior.
+A total of 218 stories was created, and an average of 4.25 stories was read per day.
+Quantitative and qualitative findings show that parents utilized \sysname{} to explain various social situations and found the stories a useful means to respond to challenging moments.

 The key contributions of this work are as follows: